Binance Market Update (2022-08-25)

 Binance

-The global cryptocurrency market cap now stands at $1.05T, up by 2.05% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.04T, up by 0.14% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BLZ, TORN, and BADGER, up by 60%, 35%, and 14%, respectively.
+Market outperformers include STG, TORN, and BLZ, up by 27%, 23%, and 17%, respectively.

 Top stories of the day: